parkarteam/fork-join-springboot-angular/README.md

 $ oc import-image jenkins-agent-maven:latest --from=quay.io/openshift/origin-jenkins-agent-maven:latest --confirm -n cicd
 $ oc import-image jenkins-agent-base:latest --from=quay.io/openshift/origin-jenkins-agent-base:latest --confirm -n cicd
 $ oc apply -f jenkins-configMaps.yaml
-Modify the route of Jenkins if the host does not work on browser
+Note: Use Jenkins image that is imported above and create a deployment using that image and change the route that is created by default to use port 8080 instead of 50000 username is admin and password - password when using jenkins image from quay.io Modify the route of Jenkins if the host does not work on browser
 ```

 To setup Dev and Stage application
 ```
+install git
 git clone https://github.com/parkarteam/fork-join-springboot-angular.git && cd fork-join-springboot-angular
 $ oc login  # login into a project
 $ oc project dev